 Want to know the proper way to plant trees and shrubs?
 Our Tree and Shrub Planting Guidelines can get your plants off to the right start.

-A whopping sixty-seven residents (some pictured above) representing neighborhoods throughout Castle Pines came together at 7:30 a.m., Saturday, June 5, 2021, for Castle Pines North Metro District’s Clean-Up Castle Pines Day.
+A whopping sixty-seven residents (some pictured below) representing neighborhoods throughout Castle Pines came together at 7:30 a.m., Saturday, June 5, 2021, for Castle Pines North Metro District’s Clean-Up Castle Pines Day.

 “The words, thank you, seem somehow inadequate to express our appreciation,” said Director Robert Merritt, who brought his family.
 “Mother Nature had been less than cooperative for our two most recent events, so we weren’t sure what to expect.
 Turns out so many residents came on Saturday, we picked up trash throughout the entire Coyote Ridge Park area, a big swath of our wetlands and trail system, and large stretches of the rights-of-way adjacent to Monarch Blvd and Castle Pines Parkway,” Merritt continued.
 “In fact, so many volunteers showed up we dispatched a delegation of eleven volunteers to clean up the city’s Elk Ridge Park!”